To be added to as I get time.

 Pungarehu House (1888-1895)

-James Rutherford built the house at the flaxmill during 1888, during which the family stayed with relatives in New Plymouth.
+James Rutherford built the house at the flaxmill during 1888, during which the family stayed with relatives in

 This first view (G. H. White, New Plymouth) from a nearby hillock shows the house, the flax mill and the Tasman Sea.